mehulagg/gitlab/doc/user/clusters/agent/repository.md

 with Kubernetes resource definitions in YAML or JSON format.
 The Agent monitors each project you declare, and when the project changes, GitLab deploys the changes using the Agent.

+To use multiple YAML files, specify a `paths` attribute in the `gitops` section.

 By default, the Agent monitors all resource kinds.
 You can exclude some types of resources from monitoring, enabling you to reduce the permissions the GitOps feature needs,